FelixOnline/v2/content/articles/2010-12-9-no-business-like-snow-business.md

 subtitle: >
   Lisa Ashari's joyous first experience of snow
 date: "2010-12-09 20:31:33 +0000"

 # Attributes from Felix Online V1
 id: "525"
 old_path: /comment/525/no-business-like-snow-business
 aliases:
  - /comment/525/no-business-like-snow-business
+imported: true
+comments:
+ - pants also still joyous about them snowsHi Lisa Were really pleased you used our photo with your article and thanks for the credit Be joyous its a good wayThats a moldbreaker Great tihnikngP7jzVw  hcvvjupmfjgo auto insurance 66132 florida auto insurance 643

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true